How to Dry Flooring After Minor Flooding

 Can minor flooding cause mold growth?

 Yes.
-Even minor flooding can cause mold if moisture remains trapped beneath flooring materials for more than 24 to 48 hours.
-Acting quickly and drying materials thoroughly helps reduce mold risk after small water events.
+Even a small clean-water overflow can cause mold if moisture remains trapped beneath flooring materials for more than 24 to 48 hours.
+Acting quickly and drying materials thoroughly helps reduce mold risk after minor water events.

 Conclusion